CyberFlameGO/svnpython/Doc/library/sqlite3.rst

    final result of the aggregate.

-   The ``finalize`` method can return any of the types supported by SQLite: unicode, str, int, long, float, buffer and None.
+   The ``finalize`` method can return any of the types supported by SQLite: bytes, str, int, float, buffer and None.

    Example: